 SVU makes every effort to keep student costs to a minimum.
-Therefore, SVU reserves the right, even after initial fee payments are made, to increase or modify any listed fees, with one trimester notice.
-All SVU listed fees should be regarded as estimates that are subject to change upon approval by The Board of Trustees.
+However, SVU reserves the right to increase or modify any listed fees, and fees are subject to change within one trimester's notice.
+All SVU fees are subject to change upon approval by the Board of Trustees.